-Counseling and Psychological Services (CAPS) uses a short-term care model for individual counseling and psychiatry.
+Counseling and Psyciatric (CAPS) uses a short-term care model for individual counseling and psychiatry.
 CAPS providers work with each student to create a personalized care plan specific to their needs and can make recommendations or referrals for ongoing care in the community as needed.
-CAPS maintains a webpage of groups, resources, and information specifically for LGBTQIA2S+ mental health care at CU Boulder.
-Learn more here.
+CAPS maintains a webpage of groups, resources and information specifically for LGBTQIA2S+ mental health care at CU Boulder.

-The Sex and Gender Hour is a virtual space open to LGBTQIA+ students, individuals who are questioning, and allies, where they can ask questions, voice concerns, and discover resources related to sex, sexuality, and gender.
-This group meets Fridays at 10:00am.
+The Sex and Gender Hour is a Let’s Talk session open to LGBTQIA+ students, individuals who are questioning and allies, where they can ask questions, voice concerns and discover resources related to sex, sexuality and gender.

 The Faculty and Staff Assistance Program (FSAP) is a free confidential counseling/consulting/referral service designed to provide assistance to faculty and staff for personal or work-related concerns that may interfere with job performance.
 All FSAP staff are trained as generalist counselors and are equipped to deal with a wide range of personal and work related issues.
 You must be a CU Boulder employee to use FSAP services, and services are no cost to all CU Boulder faculty and staff members.

-Out Boulder County’s Trans Health in Boulder County provides the names of off-campus counselors and medical providers that work with transgender clients and patients.
+Out Boulder County’s trans health resources include off-campus counselors and medical providers that work with transgender clients and patients.

 National Queer and Trans Therapists of Color Network is a healing justice organization that works to transform mental health for queer and trans people of color.
-Launched in May 2016, the network provides a space for queer and trans people of color committed to improving mental health for our communities.
+The network provides a space for queer and trans people of color committed to improving mental health for our communities.

-Trans Lifeline's Hotline is a peer support service run by trans people, for trans and questioning callers.
+Trans Lifeline’s Hotline is a peer support service run by trans people, for trans and questioning callers.
 Operators are located all over the U.S. and Canada, and are all trans-identified.
 If you are in crisis or just need someone to talk to, even if it's just about whether or not you're trans, please call.
-We will do our best to support you and provide you with resources.
-We believe that some of the best support that a trans person in crisis can have is a fellow member of our community with shared lived experience.
-The hotline is open 24/7!
-We have operators guaranteed to be on call 8:00 am-2:00 am.
-Operators are also frequently available during off-hours, so please call whenever you need to!
-Trans Lifeline is a Contact USA-accredited hotline.
+The will do their best to support you and provide you with resources.
+They believe that some of the best support that a trans person in crisis can have is a fellow member of our community with shared lived experience.

-The Trevor Project is the world’s largest suicide prevention and crisis intervention organization for lesbian, gay, bisexual, transgender, queer, and questioning (LGBTQ) young people.
-We provide LGBTQ youth with 24/7 crisis counseling via phone, text, and chat.
+The Trevor Project is the world’s largest suicide prevention and crisis intervention organization for lesbian, gay, bisexual, transgender, queer and questioning (LGBTQ) young people.
+They provide LGBTQ youth with 24/7 crisis counseling via phone, text and chat.

-The CU Collegiate Recovery Center (CRC) provides community, support, and connection for students, faculty, and staff in recovery or seeking recovery from a wide range of behaviors.
-CUCRC's resources include:
+The CU Collegiate Recovery Community provides community, support and connection for students, faculty and staff in recovery or seeking recovery from a wide range of behaviors.
+CUCRC’s resources include:

 - Support meetings, including an LGBTQ+ recovery space